Best ₹2 Crore Term Insurance Plans 2026: Top 5 Compared

 - Riders: Accidental death, critical illness, waiver of premium, disability

-2. Max Life Smart Secure Plus
+2. Axis Max Life Smart Term Plan Plus

 Best for: Joint life cover for dual-income couples.